gskril/farcaster-indexer/README.md

 # Farcaster Indexer

-Index all profiles and casts on the Farcaster protocol using [Merkle Manufactory APIs](https://api.farcaster.xyz/docs).
+Index all profiles and casts on the Farcaster protocol using [Warpcast APIs](https://api.warpcast.com/docs).
 Powers [Searchcaster](https://searchcaster.xyz/), [Fardrop](https://fardrop.xyz/) and others.

-Soon, both profiles and casts will read from [Farcaster Hubs](https://github.com/farcasterxyz/hub) instead of client APIs.
+Soon, both profiles and casts will read from [Farcaster Hubs](https://github.com/farcasterxyz/protocol#4-hubs) instead of client APIs.

 ## How to run locally